-Library materials may be recalled from the borrower if needed by court staff.
+- Library materials may be recalled from a borrower if needed by court staff.

 Fines and Penalties

-Borrowers are responsible for all materials they check out.
+Borrowers are responsible for all materials they check out on their account (either by them or by individuals that they authorize to check out materials for them).
 The library does not charge overdue fines.
-However, borrowers may have their checkout privileges reduced or revoked if they repeatedly keep materials past the due date, or fail to respond to overdue notices.
+However, borrowers may have their checkout privileges suspended if they repeatedly retain materials past the due date, or fail to respond to overdue or recall notices.

 The Law Library will request materials unavailable locally on behalf of eligible borrowers.
 See the request copies heading for information about requesting materials from the Law Library.

 Court personnel and Alaska Bar Association members qualify for this free service, provided their requests are work-related.
 Requests by eligible borrowers that are not work-related or by those who are not eligible borrowers should be requested through your local public library.